jupyterhub/jupyterhub/docs/source/reference/config-examples.md

 * Running JupyterHub on a single cloud server
 * Using SSL on the standard HTTPS port 443
 * Using GitHub OAuth (using oauthenticator) for login
+* Using the default spawner (to configure other spawners, uncomment and edit `spawner_class` as well as follow the instructions for your desired spawner)
 * Users exist locally on the server
 * Users' notebooks to be served from `~/assignments` to allow users to browse for notebooks within other users' home directories
 * You want the landing page for each user to be a `Welcome.ipynb` notebook in their assignments directory.
 * All runtime files are put into `/srv/jupyterhub` and log files in `/var/log`.

 The `jupyterhub_config.py` file would have these settings: